arnab-4/nvidia-vercel/README.md

 ## 🛠️ How It Works

-This template uses the NVIDIA NIM API to fetch models and make inferences.
+This template uses the NVIDIA AI API to fetch models and make inferences.
 The Vercel AI SDK streams the responses from the server to the client in real-time.

 ## ⚙️ Custom Rate Limiter

 NVIDIA NIM provides 1000 credits for free to every new user.
 A custom rate limiter prevents users from exceeding this limit, set to 10 requests per hour per IP address.
 You can modify the rate limiter settings in the [`ratelimit.ts`](lib/ratelimit.ts) file.

-## 📚 Models Available via NVIDIA NIM
+## 📚 Models Available via NVIDIA AI

 Only text-to-text models are included in this template.
 More models can be added by following the instructions in the [NVIDIA NIM documentation](https://build.nvidia.com/docs/nim/).